omgmog/talk-cardboctober/talk.md

 ## Check them out
 ### cardboctober.xyz

-^ You should check them out if you didn't follow Cardboctober as it happened, all of the hacks should work in Chrome on Android on devices with a gyroscope, and will probably mostly work in Safari on iPhones
+^ You should check them out if you didn't follow Cardboctober as it happened, all of the hacks will work in Chrome on Android on devices with a gyroscope, and will probably mostly work in Safari on iPhones

 ---
 ## How did I do it?